TristanDamron/Pupil/README.md

 ## Resources/PupilSteamVRCameraRig.prefab
 Slightly modified SteamVR camera rig that includes the PupilCameraRig prefab. *Requires the SteamVR Unity plugin*

+## Resources/PupilProfiler.prefab
+Records system information and dumps it in a text file.

 # Shaders
 Pupil comes with a variety of shaders for image optimization and accessibility.